doughphunghus/7d2dModlets/Khelldon-GetTheHerp/README.md

 **Description:**
 # Get The Herp!
-This modlet makes it so when you are hit by a stripper zombie you will get herpes.
+This modlet makes it so when you are hit by a stripper zombie you can get herpes.